+Figure 1: ICD 10 structure.
+Example

-Analysis
+2.4 Analysis

-Accuracy rate per patient
+2.4.1 Inaccuracy rate per patient

-For each of the three coding methods, the accuracy rate per patient was measured as follows:
+For each of the three coding methods, the inaccuracy rate per patient was measured for each of the six categories of accuracy defined above.
+A global inaccuracy rate was also defined as follows:

-p%=Accurate codesAccurate codes+Partially inaccurate codes+Inaccurate codes+Seriously inaccurate codes+Missing codes+Wrong codes
+p%=Partially inaccurate codes+Inaccurate codes+Seriously inaccurate codes+Missing codes+Wrong codesAccurate codes+Partially inaccurate codes+Inaccurate codes+Seriously inaccurate codes+Missing codes+Wrong codes

-Two kinds of accuracy were defined: the accuracy for all diagnoses, and the accuracy for the primary diagnosis alone.
-For the primary diagnosis, we matched the primary diagnosis code from each of the three lists with the reference primary diagnosis code.
-When no match was retrieved, we investigated if the primary diagnosis code for each list matched the reference secondary diagnosis code.
+Two kinds of inaccuracy were defined: the inaccuracy for all diagnoses, and the inaccuracy for the primary diagnosis alone.
+For the primary diagnosis, we matched the primary diagnosis code from each of the three lists with the gold standard primary diagnosis code.
+When no match was retrieved, we investigated if the primary diagnosis code for each list matched the gold standard secondary diagnosis code.

-Calculation of hospital remuneration
+2.4.2 Calculation of hospital remuneration

-For each of the four code lists and each patient stay we identified the HRG that best matched the list of diagnostic codes using the NHS HRG4-2014-2015 Grouper [20].
+For each of the four code lists and each patient stay we identified the HRG that best matched the list of diagnosis codes using the NHS HRG4-2014-2015 Grouper [20].
 This grouper is NHS software used by coders for training them to calculate the HRG from a list of codes and demographics [20].
 As the grouper is limited to patients with less than 14 discharge diagnoses, we were only able to obtain the HRG for 73 (68%) of the 107 patients.
 NHS tariff costs were then calculated using NHS tariff information linking HRG and spell tariff [21].
-For each coding method, we estimated the impact on total hospital remuneration by year for a typical 125 000 inpatients, as:
+For each coding method, we estimated the impact on total hospital remuneration per year for a typical 125 000 inpatients, as:

-no impact, i.e. when the incorrect HRG led to the same remuneration as the HRG based on the reference method
+no impact, i.e. when the incorrect HRG led to the same remuneration as the HRG based on the gold standard

-loss of remuneration, i.e. when the incorrect HRG led to a lower remuneration than the HRG based on the reference method
+loss of remuneration, i.e. when the incorrect HRG led to a lower remuneration than the HRG based on the gold standard

-incorrectly high remuneration, i.e. when the incorrect HRG led to a higher remuneration than the HRG obtained using the reference method
+incorrectly high remuneration, i.e. when the incorrect HRG led to a higher remuneration than the HRG obtained using the gold standard

 Results are presented with 95% confidence intervals.
-A p value of <0.05 was taken as significant (Software R version 3.2.2).
+A p value of <0.05 was taken as significant (Softwareused: R version 3.2.2).

-The accuracy rate for all diagnosis codes were compared using the Wilcoxon test on paired data for all diagnoses.
-Accuracy rates for primary diagnosis codes and differences in HRG were compared using a McNemar test on paired data for primary diagnosis.
+The inaccuracy rate for all diagnosis codes were compared using the Wilcoxon test on paired data for all diagnoses.
+Inaccuracy rates for primary diagnosis codes and differences in HRG were compared using a McNemar test on paired data for primary diagnosis.
 The Bonferroni correction was used to take account of multiple comparisons.

-Qualitative analysis of coding errors
+2.4.3 Qualitative analysis of coding errors